Santhosh-Kumar-2004/PyMail-Automator-System-2-0/docs/Phase_Structure.md

 ## **Phase 1: Basic Email Sending**
 - Use `smtplib` and `ssl` to send a basic email.
 - Add plain-text and HTML support.
+With HTML we make colours and all

 ---